Denaton/Marbelous-Level-Editor/README.md

 ## Install
 1. Download and Install [Unity Hub](https://unity3d.com/get-unity/download)
 1. Run Unity Hub and install the latest Official Unity Version.
-1. A a new project and set a project name.
+1. A new project and set a project name.
 1. [Download](https://github.com/Denaton/Marbelous-Level-Editor/archive/main.zip) this project and unzip the `Marbelous Level Editor.unitypackage` file.
 1. Drag the `Marbelous Level Editor.unitypackage` file into the Unity Engine.
 1. You can now start to crerate a map.